AdobeDocs/frameio-api/src/pages/guides/Authorization to File Upload/index.md

 }
 ```

 If the request is successful, a placeholder file resource is created without any content.
 Depending on the file size, the response body will include one or more `upload_urls`.
+Given this example, we will need to manage this upload in multiple parts.
 See [Multi-part Upload](#multi-part-upload) for next steps.

 ``` json
 {